 teaching ongoing Bystander Effect classes, organizing Project HOPE Downtown Seattle (this weekend), Initiative Project HOPE participant, member of MissFits 4 Life Warrior Dash team (which benefits St. Jude’s Children’s Hospital), leading candidate for Burien City Council

-So if you’d like to be an Initiative branch leader, and you think you’ve got the commitment and the ability to take the Initiative, contact us.
+If you’d like to become an Initiative branch leader, and you think you’ve got the commitment and the ability to take the Initiative, contact us.
 The world needs more leaders that actually serve the community.

 ROCK & BUG’S SUPERHERO NATION